Entropy spectroscopy of a bilayer graphene quantum dot: Excited state spectra for one two carriers

 \section{Excited state spectra for one \& two carriers}

-Here, we put forward a model that captures the effect of Kane-Mele type SOI, as present in BLG, on the energy spectrum of the second charge carrier state.
-We assume that the carriers are in there orbital ground state.
-The valley quantum numbers are denoted as $K^+$ (valley plus), $K^-$ (valley minus), and the spin quantum numbers as $\uparrow$ (spin up), $\downarrow$ (spin down).
-We focus on the Hilbert space spanned by valley- and spin degree of freedom, i.e. $\mathcal{H} = \mathcal{H}_v \otimes \mathcal{H}_s$.
-One can form valley-singlet and -triplet states:
+Here, we put forward a model that captures the effect of Kane-Mele type spin-orbit coupling (SOC), as present in BLG, on the energy spectrum of the second charge carrier state.
+The model does not capture any interaction-effects potentially changing the Kane-Mele spin-orbit gap $\DSO$.
+SOC in bilayer graphene is intrinsically present or externally induced.
+The intrinsic type of SOC, commonly termed Kane-Mele (KM) SOC~\cite{kaneQuantumSpinHall2005} is of the form